Recognizing National Stalking Awareness Month: My Story

 Caroline LaPorte is the first Senior Native Affairs Policy Advisor for the StrongHearts Native Helpline and is an immediate descendant of the Little River Band of Ottawa Indians.
 LaPorte is a Texas Bar Licensed Attorney and concurrently serves on the policy team for the National Indigenous Women’s Resource Center (NIWRC).

-*The StrongHearts Native Helpline is available Monday through Friday from 9 a.m. to 5:30 p.m.
-Central time.
-Callers after hours may connect with the National Domestic Violence Hotline or call back the next business day.
+*The StrongHearts Native Helpline is available seven days a week from 7 a.m. to 10 p.m.
+CST.
+Callers reaching out after hours may connect with the National Domestic Violence Hotline by selecting option 1.